Who can use the Student Health Center?

 What do I do when the Health Center is closed?

-You may choose to go to any of the following facilities, however, the University does not assume responsibility for payment of Emergency Room fees, prescriptions, or other outside tests:
+You may choose to go to any of the following facilities, however, Arkansas State University does not assume responsibility for payment of emergency transportation, emergency room fees, prescriptions, or outside test such as x-rays, labs, etc.

 What do I do in case of an emergency?

-In case of a life-threatening emergency (i.e. heart attack, stab wound, choking, near drowning) call ASU Police at "9-911" or "911".
+In case of a life-threatening emergency (i.e. heart attack, stab wound, choking, near drowning) call A-State Police at "9-911" or "911".
 Also, the above clinics and/or hospitals mentioned may be able to handle your emergency and/or serious health problem/ crisis.
-The Student Health Center is able to handle minor injuries and illnesses.

 What do I have to pay for?